Yahya-Moallim/documentation-website-1/docs/Integration/Server To Server/s2s_apm.md

 For the transaction you must send the **server to server HTTPS POST** request to the Payment Platform URL (PAYMENT_URL).
 In response Payment Platform will return the JSON ([http://json.org/)](http://json.org/)) encoded string.

+⚠️ **Pay attention** <br/>
+> The S2S (Server-to-Server) protocol requires requests to be sent with the following content type:
+Header:<br/>
+Content-Type: application/x-www-form-urlencoded

 ### List of possible actions in Payment Platform

 When you make request to Payment Platform, you need to specify action that needs to be done.
 Possible actions are: